 Q1: What type of fuel should I use?

 Answer: Butane is the only fuel we recommend be used with the Mini-Saber.
-It is critical that the butane bottle you use to refuel the Mini-Saber meets the following requirements:
+It is critical that you only use butane, as other fuels will damage the Mini-Saber, and could lead to injury.

 -A plastic refueling nozzle, 3mm in diameter.
 Refueling nozzles of different diameter, and metal nozzles will NOT work.
 Using the wrong nozzle will lead to the problem highlighted in the answer to Q2.

 Q2: I have refilled my Mini-Saber, but it won't turn on.
 What's happening?